 For another fruity cupcake recipe, make these flavorful Strawberry Filled Cupcakes with Fresh Strawberry Buttercream!

 Why This Recipe Works

 - Moist-Oil and buttermilk (or yogurt or sour cream) gives these a super moist texture!

 - Delicious– Vanilla extract and cinnamon add so much flavor!

 - Fruity– They are studded with bits of juicy, fresh peaches and topped with fresh peach buttercream frosting!

 Below are notes about some of the ingredients.
-Please see recipe below for full list of ingredients and their measurements.

 - Oil: Use vegetable or canola oil.